iturdikulov/notes/internet protocol.md

 ---
-title: "Internet Protocol"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Internet Protocol

 > The Internet Protocol (IP) is the [[computer network|network]]
 > layer communications protocol in the Internet protocol suite for relaying